leon4rd/test/README.md

-## What did Yoda say when he saw himself in 4K?
-"HDMI"
+## What has ears but cannot hear?
+A field of corn.